yukiflakes/LearnJapanese/nihongo.md

 itsu shigoto o shimasuka

+kayoubi kara dayoubi made hataraki masu

+asagohan no jikan desu yo (it's time for breakfast)

+chichi to haha no aida de tabemasu (i eat between my father and mother)

+hidarishita ni arimasu (It is on the bottom left)

+tokodoki hito de ryokou shimasu

 O - when you do something to noun like eat , drink and when you ask something

 Ga -